microsoft/resilient-ecommerce-reference-app/doc/API.md

 ### 2. Link local webapp to datastore hosted in Azure

 1. Create a SQL Server Database and a Redis Cache in Azure. **Note:** disable, during creation, the authentication through SAS tokens / connection strings.
-2. Make sure you assign your identity (your `@microsoft` account) the necessary permissions to access the resources:
+2. Make sure you assign your identity the necessary permissions to access the resources:
 	- For the SQL Server, during creation, set your identity as the DB admin.
 On the first page of the SQL Server creation wizard:
 		- Select the **"Use Microsoft Entra-only authentication"** option.
 		- Add your identity as the admin by selecting the **"Set admin"** next to the **"Set Microsoft Entra admin"**.
 Set your identity as the admin.